top of page

 The adjective 'gratuitous' finds its roots in the Latin word 'gratuitus,' which means 'given freely' or 'done without payment.'
 It is derived from 'gratus,' meaning 'pleasing' or 'thankful.'
 Originally, in Latin, 'gratuitus' conveyed the idea of something given as a favor or out of kindness, without expecting anything in return.
 Over time, as the word passed into English, it evolved to signify actions or things that are unnecessary, excessive, or done without reasonable justification.
 The transformation of 'gratuitous' from a concept of free and pleasing generosity to one of needless or excessive behavior reflects how language can adapt and broaden in meaning, capturing shifts in societal attitudes and values over time.

-Quiz: Find the meaning of gratuitous
+Quiz: Find the meaning of the adjective gratuitous:

 Try Again!